 This park is an art lover’s paradise.
 The famous Serpentine Art Gallery is here; so too are many stunning statues and sculptures such as the incredible Albert Monument, which sits right in front of the capital’s magnificent Royal Albert Hall.
 The Arch by Henry Moore is also a sight to behold and will be appreciated by older children who may be interested in art and architecture.

-For younger ones, there’s one attraction that should definitely not be missed — the fantastic Diana memorial playground.
+For children of all ages, there’s one attraction that should definitely not be missed — the fantastic Princess Diana Memorial Playground.
 This has to be one of the best playgrounds in London, complete with a giant wooden pirate ship and teepees so kids can let their imagination run wild.
 And it’s free!
 A warning, though: Because it’s so popular, the playground gets busy, so a one in/one out queuing policy has to be enforced.
 I’d get here early if you’d like to visit.
 If you’re lucky, you may get a glimpse of Prince George and his little sister Princess Charlotte playing with their nannies!

 These are the oldest and smallest of London’s Royal Parks, and probably the most visited by the fact that they flank Buckingham Palace, The Mall and London’s political heartland, the Palace of Westminster and Whitehall.
 If you’ve visited London before, there’s a very strong chance you’ve stomped through these parks without even realising!
 Both areas are popular with tourists going from one sightseeing spot to the next and, on a sunny day, office workers seeking some much-needed vitamin D.

-There’s a very pretty lake in St. James Park and a great restaurant, Inn the Park, which has an upmarket offering.
+There’s a very pretty lake in St. James Park.
 But if you want to spend a couple of hours in a “proper” park, then I would visit elsewhere where there’s more to do.
 And the chances are you’ll walk through both these lovely spots anyway.